Linda and Roger's Bunhybee Grasslands

 Our treatment at other times of year

-If we're confident in our identification, we use the same method as in early summer, above.
+If we're confident in our identification, we remove them, as immediately above.

 If not, we mark it down for re-inspection in early summer.